Leadership Coaching in Miami

 What to Expect

-The engagement opens with a Strategy Call — a diagnostic conversation where Dr. Ceruto assesses the presenting leadership pattern and determines whether the underlying neural architecture is addressable through her methodology.
+The engagement opens with a Strategy Call, a strategy conversation where Dr. Ceruto assesses the presenting leadership pattern and determines whether the underlying neural architecture is addressable through her methodology.

 If the assessment confirms a match, a comprehensive neurological pattern analysis follows.
 This maps the specific mirror neuron calibration, anterior insula function, and mentalizing network engagement that are driving the leadership gap.
 The analysis is precise and individualized — it does not apply generic leadership frameworks across different neural profiles.